cusdulab/MLSF/v2013/README.md

 # MLSF machine-learning scoring function
-Code and data for reproducing the results presented in the paper by Li et al. [1].
+Code and data for reproducing the results presented in the paper by Sze et al. [1].

 ## Cutoff
 This directory contains three files: `Similarity.xlsx`, `Cutoff.xlsx` and `Cutoff.pdf`.